SAP-samples/abap-cheat-sheets/22_Released_ABAP_Classes.md

 <tr>
 <td> <code>CX_*</code> </td>
 <td>
 Exception classes are special classes, usually starting with the name <code>CX_*</code>, that serve as the basis for <a href="https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abencatchable_exception_glosry.htm">catchable exceptions</a>.
 When an exception is raised, an object of such an exception class is created.
 There are several predefined exception classes.
-Find more information in the cheat sheet about program flow logic.
+Find more information in the [Exceptions and Runtime Errors](27_Exceptions.md) cheat sheet.
 <br><br>

 ``` abap